(Translate this site)

 Once again I pondered the value of a helmet and bullet-proof vest.

 I lucked out.
 In two ways.
-First, the truck did come up along-side me, and even on the driver's rather than passenger side of my car (they weren't very bright, were they?).
-Second, despite my intense fear of getting shot threatening to make me waste my one and only loaded round prematurely, I somehow managed to keep my cool and hold it until the right moment.
-Indeed, I kept the flare gun out of sight of the attackers until near the climax of our encounter.
+First, the truck did come up along-side me, and even on the driver's rather than passenger's side of my car (they weren't very bright, were they?).
+Second, despite my intense fear of getting shot threatening to make me waste my one and only loaded round prematurely, I somehow managed to keep my cool, and hold it until the right moment.
+Indeed, I kept the flare gun out of sight of my attackers until near the climax of our encounter.

-The truck jumped up beside me, a killer idiot in the cab's passenger side grinning hugely and pointing some sort of short barreled gun at me.
-A shot gun I think it was.
+The truck jumped up beside me, a killer idiot in the cab's passenger side grinning hugely, and pointing some sort of short barreled long gun at me; a shot gun I think it was.
 There were also a couple guys huddled in the bed, presumably because of all the high speed high jinks of the past few minutes.
 Hey!
 I thought to myself-- wouldn't it be great if they were scared because one of their number had already fallen out of the bed somewhere behind us?

-I tried to maneuver the car enough to avoid giving the idiot a clean shot at me or my tires.
+I tried to maneuver my car enough to avoid giving the idiot an easy shot at me or my tires.
 So for a moment or two the truck driver and I engaged in a maneuvering duel of sorts.
-As the truck was bigger and heavier than me, I couldn't threaten him with sideswipes-- the truck driver could easily win such conflicts.
+As the truck was bigger and heavier than Shadow, I couldn't threaten him with side swipes; the truck driver could easily win such contests.
 Plus, damaging my fenders could slash my tires and strand me on the side of the road, leaving me a sitting duck.

-I did not want to get trapped in a roadside firefight, using my pistol and shotgun for defense and Shadowfast for cover.
-I'd had too many nightmares about such a scenario.
-In my dreams my guns always jammed or I ran out of ammo and could do nothing but watch my enemies shoot me to death.
+I didn't want to get trapped in a roadside firefight, using my pistol and shotgun for defense, and Shadowfast for cover; I'd had far too many nightmares about such a scenario.
+In my dreams, my guns always jammed, or I ran out of ammo, and could do nothing but watch my enemies shoot me to death.

 The way ahead was clear for the next few seconds, so I put all my attention on the shooter's window, trying not to let my fear of the gun aimed at my face force my eyes shut.
 I was scared the shooter would pull his trigger the instant he saw my flare gun, and so withheld its display until the last possible moment.

-When I did bring the gun up though, the shooter seemed to hesitate for a split-second, due to not recognizing what it was.
-It did after all look much like a toy, being bright orange for the most part, and with an almost ridiculously large-- even cartoonish looking-- muzzle.
-The gun looked something like a toy for shooting marshmellows at children's birthday parties.
+When I did bring the gun up though, the shooter seemed to hesitate for a split-second, perhaps due to not recognizing what it was.
+It did after all look much like a kid's toy, being bright orange for the most part, and with an almost ridiculously large-- even cartoonish looking-- muzzle.
+The gun looked something like a toy for shooting out marshmallows at children's birthday parties.

 I fired the flare directly into the shooter's window, which was slightly behind, higher, and to the left of my location, but perhaps only some three feet or less in direct distance away, as my swerve and theirs converged.
-After I squeezed the trigger I immediately floored it and began to swerve away a bit before I'd even returned my gaze towards the road ahead.
-I felt and heard an explosive crumpling of metal around then, but as I didn't feel personal injury and Shadowfast's driving seemed unaffected, things seemed pretty good, considering.
+After I squeezed the trigger, I immediately floored it, and began to swerve away a bit before I'd even returned my gaze towards the road ahead.
+I felt and heard an explosive crumpling of metal around then, but as I didn't feel any personal injury-- and Shadowfast's driving seemed unaffected-- things seemed pretty good, considering.

 I'd just shot an incredibly hot fireball of magnesium into the truck cab.
-Its effect was quite dramatic-- but not entirely free of cost for me.
+I'd seen it strike the inside of the rear window, and bounce off into either the seat or floorboard of the vehicle.
+Its effect on the truck was quite dramatic-- but not entirely free of cost for me.

-Events had come together to spoil the enemy shooter's aim pretty nicely, but he was still awfully close, shooting downwards (which is usually advantageous to a gunman), and using a shotgun-- which as we all know properly loaded doesn't need precise aiming to still hit a target of significant size.
+Events had come together to spoil the enemy shooter's aim pretty nicely, but he was still awfully close, shooting downwards (which is usually advantageous to a gunman), and using a shotgun; which as we all know suitably loaded doesn't need precise aiming to hit a target.

-But here the close distance helped me somewhat, by not allowing the lead shot the distance it required for proper expansion.
-I also believe the shooter didn't have the proper ammo for the job-- which can be important in shotguns.
+But here the close distance had helped me somewhat, by not allowing the lead shot the distance it required for proper expansion.
+I also believe the shooter didn't have the proper ammo for this particular contingency-- which can be important in shotguns.
 And an even shorter barrel would have helped him too.

-I turned my front wheels into the skid and got control with Shadow's tail briefly wagging to catch up, but almost lost it again when a check of my surroundings showed the truck about to hit me a second time, forcing me to hit the gas anew-- braking would have been riskier as the truck was coming up from behind.
+I turned my front wheels into the skid and regained control, with Shadow's tail briefly wagging to catch up, but almost lost it again when a mirror check of my surroundings showed the truck about to hit me a second time, forcing me to up the gas anew (braking would have been riskier, as the truck was coming up from behind).

-My last view of the truck wasn't nearly the fireball I expected, but instead of it apparently still being driven (if haphazardly) to an emergency stop, although with the passenger door hanging open and the cab full of smoke and trailing angry looking dark clouds behind it back the way we'd come.
-I could see the rumpled form of what I assumed to be one of the truck crew on the pavement far behind me.
+My last good look at the truck didn't offer me the fireball I'd expected; instead, I beheld it apparently still being driven (if haphazardly) to an emergency stop, with the passenger door hanging open, and the cab full of opaque dark smoke, which also now trailed behind the vehicle by maybe fifty yards or so.
+I could see the rumpled form of what I assumed to be one of the truck crew on the pavement far behind it.
 Of the others I saw no sign.

 CLICK HERE to see what happened next.